Auroruaaa/sp24-cse110-lab3/README.md

 # Lab 3

-The Nwe [Web Page](https://auroruaaa.github.io/sp24-cse110-lab3/) for Lab 3
+The New [Web Page](https://auroruaaa.github.io/sp24-cse110-lab3/) for Lab 3